 - Pull-Ups -> Ring Rows (a more horizontal position makes the pulling pattern easier)

-(By the way, I hate the term regression because it implies inferiority.
+(Never look at a modification as inferior.
 The goblet squat is perhaps my single favorite functional movement and would prescribe this to the most advanced athlete.
 It just so happens to be a lot easier to perform than a spinal loaded back squat and a great all around movement for beginners.)

 Remember, you have to lay the tracks before deploying the 200 mph bullet train.